zolppy/word-horizon/README.md

 docker compose up --build
 ```

-Now you can access the application throught the given URL in the terminal, like `http://172.19.0.2:80/` or `http://localhost:80/`.
+Now you can access the application through the given URL in the terminal, like `http://172.19.0.2:80/` or `http://localhost:80/`.

 ## Lint